When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 The super-speedy Xbox Series X and Series S are only that way because of incredibly fast solid-state drives within – and your average USB drive isn’t going to do the trick anymore for expandable storage.
 Instead, Seagate has released these officially licensed 1TB expansion cards, which are very expensive but provide storage that’s just as fast as what’s in each box.

 Here’s a gaming headset that falls into the sweet spot of quality, comfort, and compatibility.
-It’s natively compatible with both new Xbox consoles but works with plenty of other devices, plus it has a comfy fit and stellar reviews.
+It’s natively compatible with both of the latest Xbox consoles but works with plenty of other devices, plus it has a comfy fit and stellar reviews.
 Strap this on for your next online battles.

 Profile image of Andrew Hayward Andrew Hayward Freelance Writer